Medically reviewed by Drugs.com. Last updated on Aug 14, 2023.

 - High cholesterol, history of—The chance of having a serious side effect may be increased.

-Proper Use of urokinase
+Proper use of Kinlytic

 A doctor or other trained health professional will give you this medicine.
 This medicine is given through a needle placed into one of your veins.

-Precautions While Using Kinlytic
+Precautions while using Kinlytic